-The chancel is covered with a net vault with profiled ribs made of brick, while the main nave is covered with a net vault, but with ribs made of sandstone.
-The vault of the nave is modeled on the vault of the presbytery.
-The Chapel of Our Lady, the south aisle, the western part of the nave and the sacristy have diamond vaults from the early twentieth century.
-Chapel of Our Lady originally had a flat, timber ceiling, it also housed a small music choir with stairs that led to the tower.
+The presbytery was covered with a net vault with moulded ribs made of bricks, while the nave was also covered with a net vault, but with sandstone ribs.
+The nave vault was modeled on the presbytery vault.
+The chapel of the Mother of God originally had a flat, wooden ceiling, and there was also a small choir with stairs leading to the tower.

 Żabicki J., Leksykon zabytków architektury Mazowsza i Podlasia, Warszawa 2010.